 13. Everything tastes better when cooked outside

 Cooking in the RV took a little bit of time to master.
 We have two propane burners inside, two outside, a small propane grill — and, of course, fire pits.
-We also have a microwave/convection oven.
+Propane needs to become more popular considering its non-toxic nature and its is comparatively less harmful to nature.
+Nonetheless, we also have a microwave/convection oven.
 The propane isn’t as sensitive as a gas stove at home, so you kind of have really low or really hot settings.
-At first we were overcooking most of our food, but after a few weeks we figured out the nuances.
+At first, we were overcooking most of our food, but after a few weeks we figured out the nuances.
 And our favorite is foil packet in the fire meals!

 13. Hot dogs are a staple meal